winterstein/computer-lessons/pages/ICT/the-internet.md

  - Social media sites like Facebook, Tik-Tok, and YouTube allow anyone to publish.
 So the content cannot be trusted unless you trust the person posting.
 Look at the person or the channel.

 Be especially careful with health / medical advice, and money / business advice.

+## Other Networks: Local-Area-Networks (LAN) and Wide-Access-Networks (WAN)

+The internet is the biggest and most important computer network.
+Let's cover the other types of network:

+A *local-area-network* (LAN) is a network of computers in one building.
+For example, a school might have a LAN.
+A LAN can give more privacy and safety than the internet.

+A *wide-access-network* (WAN) is a network of computers over a wide area, connected via radio links and telephone cables.
+The internet is a WAN.

+A *virtual-private-network* (VPN) is a way to create a private network over the internet.
+This is more secure.
+It is used by companies to let their employees work from home.
+It can also be used to hide your location from the government or from the websites you visit.
+A VPN can allow someone in an oppressive country to access the internet freely.